Kzoeps/hypercert-gainforest/README.md

 - `NEXT_PUBLIC_NETWORK` should be sepolia for the schema_uid above since it is deployed on sepolia
 - `PRIVATE_KEY` the wallet that is used to create the attestation.

-3. Next run `pnpm dev` and it should start the server.
-4. Run `pnpm build` to build for production

 _API Route is located at `/app/api/create-attestation`_

 # API DOCS: